joanroig/cloud-invoicing/README.md

 - Cloud Pub/Sub API
 - Cloud Functions API

-### Google App Engine setup
+## Google App Engine setup

 - [Create a Google Cloud project](https://console.cloud.google.com/cloud-resource-manager) and [enable billing](https://console.cloud.google.com/billing) for it.
 - _Optional: configure a Cloud Function to prevent unwanted billings with the [official documentation](https://cloud.google.com/billing/docs/how-to/notify) or with [this video](https://www.youtube.com/watch?v=KiTg8RPpGG4)_.
 - [Install the Google Cloud CLI](https://cloud.google.com/sdk/docs/install-sdk), run `gcloud init` in the project root folder and connect it to your project.
-- Change the `gcloud:deploy` script in [package.json](./package.json) to point the Project ID of your Google Cloud project (get it [here](https://console.cloud.google.com/home/dashboard)), for example: `--project sheets-to-invoices`
+- Change the `gcloud:deploy` script in [package.json](./package.json) to point the Project ID of your Google Cloud project (get it [here](https://console.cloud.google.com/home/dashboard)), for example: `--project cloud-invoicing`
 - Run the command `yarn gcloud:deploy` in the root directory to upload the nodejs project.
 The build folder will be built and then deployed, if you execute the command `gcloud app deploy` remember to build the project before.
 - [Enable IAP](https://console.cloud.google.com/security/iap) for the project (toggle the button for your App Engine app), select "All Web Services" and add the Gmail you would like to use to access the Google Sheets document by pressing the "Add Principal" button.
 Assign the role `IAP-secured Web App User`.
 Repeat this step for every IAP-allowed user you need.

-Now try to go to the url that appears in the IAP (shown in the Published column, it ends with `.appspot.com`), login with the Gmail used in the previous step and you should be able to access the deployed server.
+Now try to go to the url that appears in the IAP (shown in the Published column, it ends with `.appspot.com`), login with the Gmail used in the previous step, and you should be able to access the deployed server.

 The invoice generation will be triggered every time an IAP-allowed user does a GET request to the url.
-In the next steps you will configure the trigger from Google Sheets.
+In the next steps, you will configure the trigger from Google Sheets.

-### Apps Script setup
+## Apps Script setup

 - Open your accounting sheet, in the menu open `Extensions > Apps Script`
 - Go to the configuration of the Apps Script, toggle the `Show "appsscript.json" manifest file in editor` checkbox.